Skip Navigation Links

 2. Separation or leave without pay due to an on-the-job injury with entitlement to injury compensation under 5 U.S.C.
 Chapter 81.

-1. Creditable Travel Time: While travel outside of regular working hours between an employee’s home and a temporary duty station or transportation terminal outside the limits of his or her official duty station is considered creditable travel time, the normal home-to-work/work-to-home commuting time is deducted when calculating the creditable travel time.
+1. Creditable Travel Time: Time spent in a travel status outside of regular working hours between the employee’s official duty station and a temporary duty station, between two temporary duty stations, or between an employee’s home and a temporary duty station or transportation terminal outside the limits of his or her official duty station is considered creditable travel time.

-1. Required Procedures: ICs should establish internal procedures for an employee to request credit for CTT.
+ICOs should establish internal procedures for an employee to request credit for CTT.
 The following two requirements must be included in the procedures.

 1. CTT must be approved prior to commencement of the trip and the Travel Authorization needs to state the traveler's eligibility to earn CTT.
-This approval should be received from the employee’s Leave Approving Official, unless this authority has been otherwise re-delegated in the employee’s IC.
+This approval should be received from the employee’s Leave Approving Official, unless this authority has been otherwise re-delegated in the employee’s ICO.
 The Travel Planner should select "Comp Time Off for Travel" from the listing displayed under "Other Authorizations" in the automated travel system.
-Because the approval process may occasionally occur outside of the routing within the travel system, it is permissible for the Travel authorization to be modified after travel commences to reflect pre-authorization.
+Because the approval process may occasionally occur outside of the routing within the travel system, it is permissible for the Travel Authorization to be modified after travel commences to reflect pre-authorization.
 When this occurs, supporting documentation evidencing this is to be uploaded into the travel system.

 2. Upon completion of the trip, written documentation showing CTT earned must be submitted to the supervisor on NIH Form 2920-1.
 This should take place within five working days of employee’s completion of the travel status.

-F. Definitions
+G. Definitions

 2. Creditable Travel: Travel for work purposes that is officially authorized and approved by an organization’s designated approving official.